nanvel/slides-ddd/presentation/01_ddd.md

 ## Tactical DDD

-The approach where DDD is first embraced as a technical tool set sometimes referred as DDD-Lite.
+The approach where DDD is first embraced as a technical toolset sometimes referred as DDD-Lite.

-The building blocks of a model-driven design condenses a core of best practices in object-oriented domain modelling into a set of basic building blocks.
+The building blocks of a model-driven design condenses a core of best practices in object-oriented domain modeling into a set of basic building blocks.

-The objective with these architecture patterns is to try to have the complexity of our application grow more slowly than its size.
+The objective of these architecture patterns is to try to have the complexity of our application grow more slowly than its size.